khoi-thinh/python/README.md

 # Who is millinaire!!!
-I'm learning python from the scratch and want to write something, so that's where this little game comes in.
+I'm learning python from the scratch and want to write something, so that's where this little game comes in

 1. Install python
 Centos 6: - rpm -ivh http://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm
           - yum -y install python-pip